BinomialLLC/basis_universal/README.md

 # basis_universal
 Basis Universal GPU Texture Compression Codec

+Basis is a GPU texture compression tool that outputs a highly compressed intermediate file format (.basis) that can be very quickly transcoded to a wide variety of GPU texture compression formats: PVRTC1 4bpp RGB, BC7 mode 6 RGB, BC1-5, ETC1, and ETC2.
+We will be adding ASTC RGB or RGBA, BC7 mode 4/5 RGBA, and PVRTC1 4bpp RGBA next.

 So far, we've compiled this using MSVS 2019, and under Ubuntu using cmake with either clang 3.8 or gcc 5.4.

 The command line tool is named "basisu".
 Run basisu without any parameters for help.